• Skip to primary navigation

 • Holiday Favourites

-Baklava, pronounced baklawa in Arabic, is a delicious pastry made with phyllo dough, ground nuts, butter and sweet syrup made of sugar or honey.
+Baklava, pronounced Baklawa in Arabic, is a decadent dessert made with phyllo dough, ground nuts, butter and a sweet fragrant syrup made with either sugar or honey.

-Many variations of baklava exist and depending on what your preference is, you can make it with ground walnuts, almonds, cashews, pistachios or even a combination of these nuts.
+Many different Baklava recipes exist throughout the mediterranean region and the Middle-East.
+Depending on what your preference is, you can make it with ground walnuts, almonds, cashews, pistachios or even a combination of these nuts.

-You can also find baklava in different formats, some are made rolled like cigars or fingers (like in this recipe) while others make them by layering the ingredients in a pan and portioning the tray into individual servings that they cut into diamond shapes.
+You can find Baklava in different formats, some are made rolled like cigars or fingers while others make them by layering phyllo sheets and the nut mixture in a baking pan and portioning the tray into individual servings that they cut diagonally into diamond shapes.

 Rolled Baklava fingers piled on serving dish.